-This styles does not require you to pull your hair back tightly.
+This style does not require you to pull your hair back tightly.
 Mallett explains that rather than being perfectly pressed and flat, you can create volume at the roots with simple hair flip.
 He recommends that you "tip your head upside down and use a warm blow-dryer to lift the roots off your scalp.
 As you do so, gently massage the roots with your fingers."

 For a more formal look, try this slicked-back chignon.
 Use a comb to pull your hair back tightly before forming the chignon at the nape of your neck.
-Mallet shares that he always uses the Discostar Gel’lac when going for a tight, slicked back chignon, as "it’s something that doesn’t move.
+Mallet shares that he always uses the Discostar Gel’lac when going for a tight, slicked-back chignon, as "it’s something that doesn’t move.
 It’s very old school and incredible, and it’s something [he] doesn't leave town without."

 Frame Your Face

 Don't be afraid to leave loose strands at the front to frame your face.
 The chignon is all about understated glamour, and Nicole explains that "the more texture and 'imperfections' the better."

 If you have curly hair but still want a sleek look, consider letting both textures shine.
 Slick back the front part of your hair using a comb and your preferred styling product, but leave the bun curly to highlight your natural hair texture.